20 Ways to Avoid Disaster on Your First Fly Fishing Trip

 10. Get Waterproof Cases for Your Devices

 We don’t advise you use the phone on the river.
-But if you bring it along, do it in a waterproof case.
+However, most folks nowadays are using their phone as a camera.
+If you do bring it along, do it in a waterproof case.

 11. Always Bring Insect Repellant